shakram02/descryptochat.py/README.md

 descryptochat.py
 ================

-this makes chatting so crypto
+This makes chatting so crypto...

+Credits go to [nullx32](https://github.com/nullx31/descryptochat.py) for providing the base files